From Confrontation to Cooperation

-The Summer University ’24 focuses on the situation of these minorities, who were politically and socially disadvantaged during the interwar period, but who today have a special function as European bridge builders.
+The Summer University ’25 also focuses on the situation of the minorities living in the German-Danish border region, who were politically and socially disadvantaged in the interwar period, but today have a special function as European bridge-builders.

 An intercultural place of learning